 - Karaka Point Lookout.
 Head towards Port Underwood and stop at the small car park signposted Karaka Point.
 Your short 10 minute passes historic Maori pa (village) earthworks and offers spectacular views of Queen Charlotte Sounds.
 No Queen Charlotte Track pass required as officially not part of the walk.

-TIP: Check out Port Underwood road trip to see if you wish to go further and explore a historic cemetery.
+Check out Port Underwood road trip to see if you wish to go further and explore a historic cemetery.
 It is approximately 8 km from Picton on a narrow winding road.

 Join a CRUISE to to historic Ship Cove and explore the area and waterfalls (approximately 1 – 2 km of walking tracks) or continue walking from Ship Cove to Resolution Bay.
 Take in the panoramic views across Queen Charlotte Sound/Tōtaranui to Cook Strait, before going downhill to beautiful Resolution Bay.
-Cougar Line will pick up passengers at the Resolution Bay jetty at 2.45pm for the return journey to Picton.
+Cougar Line will pick up passengers at the Resolution Bay jetty at 2.45 pm for the return journey to Picton.
 Walk Ship Cove/Meretoto – Resolution Bay.

 Length 2.4 km

-- James Vogel Track connects Mistletoe Bay Eco Village to the Queen Charlotte Track and is 30 minutes one way.
+- James Vogel Track connects Mistletoe Bay Eco Village to the Queen Charlotte Track and is 30 minutes one-way.
 The Mistletoe Peninsula Track is a loop from the village out to the peninsula dividing Waterfall Bay and Mistletoe Bay.

 The James Vogel Track has a side track to the Onahau Point Lookout with brilliant views of Queen Charlotte Sound and Kenepuru Sound.
 While the views are out of the box so is the continuous ascent to the views.
 It is a 2.3 km steep climb and then you need to return on the same trail.

-Length 3.
+Length: 3.
 9 km

-Duration 1 hour (one way)
+Duration: 1 hour (one way)

 As befitting one of the top ten places to visit in Marlborough the area offers glimpses into the world of wetlands, estuaries, birdlife and a deeply significant archeological Maori site.
-The boardwalk and rusting shipwreck is an Instagram favourite with sunset throwing orange tipped hues into the background.
+The boardwalk and rusting shipwreck is an Instagram favourite with sunset throwing orange-tipped hues into the background.
 For details check out Top 10 Things to do in Marlborough and get inspired.

 A tiny reserve captures Aotearoa New Zealand’s outdoor excellence.
 Another top experience with a multitude of activities from forest walks, swimming in the crystal clear green waters of the Pelorus River, soaking up the sun’s warmth on the rocks, kayaking through a move set and camping in a picturesque campground.

 Wither Hills farm park offers a brilliant range of walking and mountain biking tracks on a 1,100ha working sheep and cattle farm just minutes from Blenheim’s town centre.
 Either climb to the lookout points for sweeping views of Cloudy Bay or stroll along the base of the hills.
 Mountain biking.
 There are trails for all skills.
 The basic single track Rifle Range Trail along the base of the hills to the difficult Mt Vernon Traverse over the ridgelines offer choice.
 You can ride to the park from Blenheim centre, using the Taylor River Trail to the Taylor Dam Reserve.